-You will be surprised at how working under the pressure of a deadline looming over your head automatically makes you more decisive about what needs editing and what’s just right.
+You will be surprised at how working under the pressure of a deadline looming over your head automatically makes you more decisive about what needs editing and what’s exactly right.
 And control the urge to perfect it.

-Of course, you’ll also have to work fast and distraction-free so you don’t miss the deadline and don’t deliver an under-edited piece.
+Of course, you’ll also have to work fast and distraction-free, so you don’t miss the deadline and don’t deliver an under-edited piece.

 As a writer, you’re the best judge of whether a write-up needs more editing.
 Though it may seem challenging to detach from a piece you’re writing, completing it will be the best feeling in the world.
-So work on developing a system of writing and editing that works for you.
+So, work on developing a system of writing and editing that works for you.
 And you’ll never have to submit unfinished work or go on editing what is already perfect!

 What about you?
 Do you struggle to mark a task as done and hit that submit button?
 Do try out my pro tip on how to stop over editing and let me know if it worked for you in the comments section below.

 First Published: Aug 2021; Last Updated: March 11, 2023